-Website optimization is the most important part of web development and maintenance.
-Unfortunately, it’s often overlooked by the webmasters.
-With the advancement of technology, it’s very important that a website performs well in the online market.
-If your site is not optimized, you won’t get the highest response that an optimized site can achieve.
+Website optimization is one of the most important parts of web development and maintenance.
+Unfortunately, it’s often overlooked by webmasters.
+It’s very important that a website performs well; if your site isn’t properly optimized, you’re letting your competition get the upper hand.

 Several online tools will help you to measure the speed and loading time of your pages.
 Our favorite two are:

 Okay, So How Do I Optimize My Site?